 Last but not least, lets checkout CyberGhost.
 This is one of the best VPN Cuba service provider is headquartered in Romania and boasts a respectable server park and overall features.

 It has optimized servers for torrents and streaming, which securely unblock apps like Skype and Netflix in suppressive countries like Cuba.
 There’s even a special more selection feature built into CyberGhost apps that can fine-tune the way you use VPNs.

 Speaking of servers, CyberGhost’s servers park tends to fluctuate quite frequently, however, you can expect over 5,500+ servers at any given time.
 But in Cuba, it doesn’t have any physical servers.
-In Bahamas though, CyberGhost has 24 servers that will help you watch Cuban TV, News and Sports.
+In the Bahamas though, CyberGhost has 24 servers that will help you watch Cuban TV, News, and Sports.

 Bets of all, you can connect up to 7 devices at the same time with CyberGhost and protect your entire house with just one subscription plan.
-CyberGhost price is available for $2.75/mo with 45-days refund policy.
+CyberGhost price is available for $2.75/mo with a 45-days refund policy.